S&P 500 Forecast 2020

 Russell Index 2019

-The S&P has never passed the 2950 mark, but the impossible finally happened.
+The Standard and Poor index has never passed the 2950 mark, but the impossible finally happened.
 The index had been playing above 2800 for some time now, showing its stability and strength.

 The S&P delisted Facebook as an ethical company, and we wonder if Google is next, having been convicted in Europe of anti-trust violations, and preparing to defend a US FTC investigation.